Danboym/React-Bascis/README.md

-The provided URL is related to editing the `README.md` file in the `Danboym/React-Bascis` repository on the `main` branch.
-Since the repository is described as consisting of React questions and answers for completing interactive web development at the University of Rwanda, here's a suggestion for the `README.md` file:

----

 # React Basics Repository

 Welcome to the **React Basics Repository**!
 This repository contains a collection of React questions and answers aimed at assisting students in completing the **Interactive Web Development** course at the **University of Rwanda**.